 Participants sat at a table with the covered speakers in front of them.
 They placed their head in the chinrest, facing straight ahead.
 They first listened to two bursts of noise played from each speaker in order from left to right around the arc.
 They were instructed to focus on the location of the sounds.
 Participants were then temporarily blindfolded to enable the researcher to calibrate the position of the head with the location of the speakers (requiring a small box to be positioned at the centre of each speaker).
 These positions were recorded on E-prime software via the infrared sensor on the ceiling.
 The speakers were concealed and the blindfold removed.
 The infrared device was secured to the participant’s forefinger with the battery pack in the centre of the back of the hand.

 For the main task, participants were instructed that they would hear two sounds being played through two different speakers sequentially (the start position, left or right, was counterbalanced).
 Their task was to estimate the mid-point of those sounds, by moving their finger across the table to the foam, and then using the clicker to indicate when they had the correct location.
 They then were told to move their hand back to the start position.
 They were told to respond as quickly but as accurately as possible.
-They were given one block of practice.
-18 trials were completed for each hand.
+They were given one block of practice, which comprised of 6 trials.

 2.3.2.
 Visual Line Bisection